SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 Where everyone I loved waited, unknowing.

-The officer saw me freeze.
+Captain Brown saw me freeze.
 Saw me staring at the canyon.
 He raised his hand and the column stopped.

-Through a scout, the officer asked: "There?"
+Through a scout, Captain Brown asked: "There?"

 I nodded.